shader-slang/slang/examples/ray-tracing/README.md

-Slang "Hello World" Example
+Slang "Ray Tracing" Example
 ===========================

-The goal of this example is to demonstrate an almost minimal application that uses Slang for shading.
+The goal of this example is to demonstrate how to use hardware ray-tracing in Slang.

-The `shaders.slang` file contains simple vertex and fragment shader entry points.
-The shader code should compile as either Slang or HLSL code (that is, this example does not show off any new Slang language features).
+The `shaders.slang` file contains a compute shader that traces primary rays from camera and shade intersections with basic lighting + ray-traced shadows.
+The file also defines a vertex and a fragment shader entry point for displaying the ray-traced image produced by the compute shader.

-The `main.cpp` file contains the C++ application code, showing how to use the Slang API to load and compile the shader code to DirectX shader bytecode (DXBC).
-The application perform rendering using the D3D11 API, through a platform and graphics API abstraction layer that is implemented in `tools/gfx`.
+The `main.cpp` file contains the C++ application code, showing how to use the Slang API to load and compile the shader code, and how to use a graphics API abstraction layer implemented in `tools/gfx` to initiate hardware ray-tracing.
 Note that this abstraction layer is *not* required in order to work with Slang, and it is just there to help us write example and test applications more conveniently.

-This example is not necessarily representative of best practices for integrating Slang into a production engine; the goal is merely to use the minimum amount of code possible to demonstrate a complete applicaiton that uses Slang.